betajs/betajs.github.io/README.md

 - Victor Lingenthal

+## Sponsors

+- [Ziggeo](https://ziggeo.com), the video API for asynchronous video recording and playback

 ## License

 Licensed under the Apache License, Version 2.0 (the "License").
 You may obtain a copy of the License at